owncloud-archive/documentation/user_manual/files/access_webgui.rst

 After a moment or two, you’ll see the new custom group appear in the groups list.

 .. note::
-   Please be aware that custom groups are only visible to every member of the group, but not to anyone else outside the group.
+   Please be aware of two things: 1) Custom groups are visible **only** to members of the group, but **not** to anyone outside the group and 2) ownCloud administrators can see and modify all custom groups of an instance.

 Managing Group Members
 ~~~~~~~~~~~~~~~~~~~~~~